Gage, Oklahoma: History

 Because of the flat terrain and good weather, the U.S. Army maintained a 720-acre bomber-pilot training field outside Gage during World War II.
 In the 1940s and 1950s Gage supported two dozen retail stores, gasoline stations, and other commercial establishments.
 The 1940 census recorded 684 inhabitants, and the 1960 census, 482.

 After paved highways allowed commuting to jobs in Woodward and Shattuck, Gage's population rose to 536 and 667 in 1970 and 1980, respectively.
 The Bank of Gage, a turn-of-the-century two-story brick building on Main Street, is on the National Register of Historic Places in Ellis County, Oklahoma.
 Ranching and farming are still the community's economic mainstay.
 Gage Airport is still operating, based around the former military runways.
 In 1904 the National Weather Service established a regional climate station at Gage, and the station served the Civil Aviation Authority/FAA at Gage Airport from 1939.
 The FAA portion of the facility moved to McAlester in the 1990s, but the weather service maintained an unmanned station at the Gage location, which by 2004 had been gathering weather data for a century.
 After declining to 473 in 1990, Gage finished the twentieth century with a population of 429.

 Gage Public Schools consolidated with Fargo Public Schools in the summer of 2016.
 The issue was hotly debated, with many parents still opting to take their children to the town of Shattuck due to the closer distance and more educational offerings.
 The local rivalry between "Tiger" and "Bearcat" residents still exists today.

 Gage was home to the Oklahoma State Championship marathon known as Gage Roadrunner marathon from 1970 - 1996 and was held Memorial Day Weekend.
-It was the first marathon ran in Oklahoma.
+It was the first marathon run in Oklahoma.